-Measure the impact that key individuals have on their work environment.
+Measure the impact of key individuals on their work environment.

 Why use a 360-degree assessment?

-Humance’s 360 Assessment tool was developed based on the Humance Leadership model© and the Humance Competency model© using data gathered over more than 40 years of professional practice.
-The components of this tool effectively encompass all aspects of the competencies being assessed.
+Humance’s 360 Assessment was modelled after observable behaviour in the Humance Leadership Model© and Humance Competency Model©—and 40 years of professional experience.
+The components of this tool cover all aspects of the competencies to be assessed.

 New features offered in 2021

 We improved the report to better meet the needs of users.
 Here’s what we did.